+At the point of matching, all children must have an Adoption Support Plan which sets out k) The process for establishing, maintaining, monitoring and reviewing contact arrangements for each adopted child

-$k.\ The\ process\ for\ establishing,\ maintaining,\ monitoring\ and\ reviewing\ contact\ arrangements\ for\ each\ adopted\ child$ suitable contact with their birth families and other significant people.
-Such contact is entirely governed by the best interests of the children.
+The adoption service recognises the importance of children and young people having suitable contact with their birth families and other significant people.
+Such contact is entirely governed by the best interests of the child.
 Contact can vary from the annual exchange of written information to face-to-face contact with members of the birth family at intervals appropriate for the child.